coko7/advent-of-time/src/assets/404_phrases.md

 6. 28.
 496. 8128.
 AAAAAAAAAAAAAA. that ur reaction?
 [Aaron Swartz](https://en.wikipedia.org/wiki/Aaron_Swartz) was an Internet [hacktivist](https://en.wikipedia.org/wiki/Hacktivism) who thought for free and open access to information
-Actually, PowerShell is not so bad...
+Actually, [PowerShell](https://learnxinyminutes.com/powershell) is not so bad...
 Alacri*tty*, ki*tty*, ghos*tty*.
 Ever noticed the `tty` at the end of each?
 [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing) was a brilliant mathematician who played a big part in cracking the [Enigma machine](https://en.wikipedia.org/wiki/Enigma_machine)
-[AlternativeTo](https://alternativeto.net) is a great site to find alternatives to software you use Always thought JS stood for *Just Shit* (jk)
+[AlternativeTo](https://alternativeto.net) is a great site to find alternatives to software you use Always thought JS stood for *Just Shit* 💩
 An interesting fact about the [Scoville scale](https://en.wikipedia.org/wiki/Scoville_scale): Toxins and peppers are scored using the same unit
 Another day, another memory leek 🥦 (its broccoli, i know) [Big Sky Software](https://bigsky.software/)